 Algebraic structure

 forms a field: closed under addition, multiplication, and division (by nonzero elements), with associative, commutative, and distributive laws.
-It’s algebraically closed — every non-constant polynomial with complex coefficients has a complex root (Fundamental Theorem of Algebra).
+It’s also algebraically closed, so every non-constant polynomial with complex coefficients has a complex root (Fundamental Theorem of Algebra).

 - Electrical engineering: phasors and AC circuit analysis.
 See Phasor.